VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-03-25-sublime-text-3-best-packages.md

 I recommend starting with a clean build of Sublime Text 3, and installing these packages using PackageControl.
 Install PackageControl through the command palette (**Ctrl+Shift+P**) command `Install Package Control`.
 Then type the command `Package Control: Install Package` to get a list of all the available packages, type their names to find and select them.

-TODO: cloning all **my** packages and settings using Git and/or Package Control itself.
+TODO: Directly cloning all **my** packages+settings using Git and/or Package Control itself.

 #### Alginment